miracuse/miracuse.github.io/docs/more_resources/magic/example_magic.md

 > Allows for limited control and manifestation of earth.

--   _Stone Pillar_: Strike an enemy by forcing a pillar of stone to erupt from the ground into their body.
+-   _Stone Pillar_: Strike an enemy by forcing a thin pillar of stone to erupt from the ground into their body.

 -   _Mold Earth_: Reshape dirt or stone, creating tunnels and earthenware.